-- 9.1 The Officer preferred options are to: - Approve / refer on the provisions, reserves and balances position as set out; - set rent levels that would provide sufficient flexibility for future investment, as well as sufficient headroom to address any future accounting / regulatory / welfare reform changes.
-If future investment opportunity is to be maximised, then the Officer preferred option would be for a 1% increase in 2014/15 then 2% for 2015/16 and 3% thereafter; - approve / refer on the revenue and capital budget proposals as set out.
+- 9.1 The Officer preferred options are to: - Approve / refer on the provisions, reserves and balances position as set out; - Set rent levels to ensure that current stock levels continue to be maintained to required standards, i.e. a 2% increase in 2015/16 and 3% thereafter, noting that any detrimental impact associated with any future accounting / regulatory / welfare reform changes will need to be addressed at that time; - Note that if future investment opportunity is to be maximised, then as referred to in section 6.3, this can only really be properly considered once there is a better understanding of the total maintenance requirements and its impact on the viability of the 30-year Business Plan. - Approve / refer on the revenue and capital budget proposals as set out.